KevinMarquette/kevinmarquette.github.io/_posts/2017-03-18-Powershell-reading-and-saving-data-to-files.md

     -------- -------- ----                                     --------
     True     True     DateTime                                 System.ValueType

-You would never need to look at or edit the resulting output file.
+This serialized format is not intened for be viewd or edited directly.
 Here is what the `date.clixml` file looks like:

     <Objs Version="1.1.0.1" xmlns="http://schemas.microsoft.com/powershell/2004/04">
         <Obj RefId="0">